 Staff sanctions are listed under the Performance Counseling and Discipline Policy.

 Specific serious health risks are associated with the use of alcohol and illicit drugs.
 Some of the major risks are listed below.
 For more information contact the Wellness Resource Service Center at 1700 West Chestnut, or by calling 940-565-2787.
-You may also contact the Substance Abuse and Resource Center at University Union 372, or by calling 940-565-3177.
+You may also contact the Substance Use Resource & Education (S.U.R.E.)
+Center at University Union 372, or by calling 940-565-3177.

 Alcohol and Other Depressants (barbiturates, sedatives, and tranquilizers)